Ox

 8. They form strong bonds with one another and exhibit highly cooperative behaviour when working together.

-9. Oxen communicate using various vocalizations such as lowing and bellowing sounds to assert dominance or alert the herd about potential dangers.
+9. Oxen communicate using various vocalisations such as lowing and bellowing sounds to assert dominance or alert the herd about potential dangers.

-10. These animals also have excellent memories and can recognize familiar faces even after several years apart which allows them to remember routes and instructions given during training sessions or previous tasks.
+10. These animals also have excellent memories and can recognise familiar faces even after several years apart, which allows them to remember routes and instructions given during training sessions or previous tasks.
 Their sharp memory becomes a crucial asset when navigating through difficult terrains or performing complex agricultural activities.

 Appearance And Anatomy Of Ox